Jackson Hole National Monument: Legal battle

 On March 19, 1943 Rep. Frank A. Barret in the House of Representatives introduced the bill H.R.
 2241 to abolish the national monument and revert the land back to its status as a national forest.
-This wasn't a new phenomena however as many American national monuments converted to parks in the 20th century faced strong opposition from private interests like mining and cattle companies.
+This was not a new phenomenon, however, as many American national monuments converted to parks in the 20th century faced strong opposition from private interests like mining and cattle companies.

 Barret made his case in front of the 78th congress stating that "...There is not a thing that is so important that it should be a National Park...it is beneficial for grazing purposes for the livestock and for farming purposes and nothing more..."
 Barret was speaking on the behalf of the Wyoming Stock Growers Association and the other privately owned ranches in the area who feared losing their income and homes to the National Park Service.
 Barrett advocated for the land to be reverted back into a national forest so that the existing grazing permits could continue.
 Barret argued that Roosevelt was not in his right to use section two of the Antiquities Act of 1906 since he believed there was nothing geologically, biologically, historically, or culturally worth protecting in the valley.
 He then accused Roosevelt and Rockefeller of non-transparency with their plans.
 Claiming that Roosevelt hadn't attempted to compensate Teton county for the loss of revenue from private property taxes and accusing Rockefeller of unfair compensation to the property owners that sold their land.

 County Commissioner Clifford Hansen also spoke up at the session arguing that "...historically [Jackson Hole National Monument] has little to add to the picture of the West.."
 However, Hansen had a vested interest in the land and grazing permits since his family's ranch was affected by the proclamation.